danielurra/whois/ROLES_IMPLEMENTATION.md

    - All role changes are logged in the audit table
    - Role changes include who made the change and optional reason

-5. **Default Role**: New users automatically assigned "Webapp Admin" role
+5. **Default Role**: New users automatically assigned "Read Only Admin" role

 ## Testing